PranavPatil7/Hybrid-AI/README.md

-# AlphaFold batch inference with Vertex AI Pipelines
+# Hybrid AI Pipeline Orchestrator

 This repository compiles prescriptive guidance and code samples demonstrating how to operationalize AlphaFold batch inference using Vertex AI Pipelines.
 =